Summary for Decision-Makers

 Example Applications:

-Finance Modeling: Quantum algorithms for risk, fraud detection, and market forecasting.
+• Finance Modeling: Exploring quantum algorithms for risk analysis, fraud detection, and market forecasting.

 📎 Want to dive deeper?
 Read IBM’s primer on Quantum Computing for Business